-I am a Stipendiary Lecturer in Politics at Lady Margaret Hall.
-I am currently pursuing my DPhil in Political Theory at the Department of Politics and International Relations here at Oxford.
-I have previously completed an MPhil in Politics and Education (Distinction) at the University of Cambridge, and an MA in Legal and Political Theory (Distinction) at University College London.
-My first degree was in Philosophy (First Class Honours) from St. Stephen’s College, University of Delhi.
-My doctoral research is funded by a DPIR studentship (tuition fees and living expenses).
-I am currently the Junior Dean at Linacre College.
+I am a Stipendiary Lecturer in Politics at Lady Margaret Hall and Junior Research Fellow at Jesus College, Oxford.
+Before coming to Oxford for my DPhil, I completed an MPhil in Politics and Education at the University of Cambridge and an MA in Legal and Political Theory at University College London.
+My first degree was in Philosophy from St. Stephen’s College, University of Delhi.

-Bhatia, U. (ed.).
-(2017).
-The Indian Constituent Assembly: Deliberations on Democracy.
-London and New Delhi: Routledge.
-Available here.
+The Indian Constituent Assembly: Deliberations on Democracy, ed.
+Udit Bhatia (London and New Delhi: Routledge, 2017)

 Conference Papers and Presentations

 2018 Economic Refugees and the Hermeneutical Duty of Justice (The Arctic University of Norway, Tromsø)

 2018 Against Epistocracy: Rethinking the Epistemic Case against Epistocracy (Workshop in Social and Political Epistemology, Copenhagen University)

 2017 Cracking the Whip: The Deliberative Harms of Strict Party Discipline (Conference on Law and Democracy, Yale Law School)

 2017 The Epistocratic Second Chamber (Legal Studies Conference, Brown University)